madebits/madebits.github.io/r/nodejs-grunner.md

 g2.run('t1'); // run t1 on g2
 ```

 Instances do not share any state, same task name in two different instances can be used to mean different things.
-The methods documented in *Code Reference* section can be called on any `GRunner` instance.
+The methods documented in *Task API Reference* section can be called on any `GRunner` instance.
 The `new G.GRunner()` can be called only on the process singleton instance.
 The `run` method does not block.
-When use the grunner command-line `G.run` is called for you automatically.
+When using the grunner in command-line `G.run` is called for you automatically.

 ##Task API Reference